DanielVandH/EquationLearning.jl/README.md

 # Issues

-Any questions or issues with the package should be given as an issue, or as an email to [Daniel VandenHeuvel](mailto:vandenh2@qut.edu.au?subject=GP%20Equation%20Learning&body=Dear%20Daniel,) (this link opens an email to vandenh2@qut.edu.au).
+Any suggestions, questions, and/or issues with the package should be given as an issue, or as an email to [Daniel VandenHeuvel](mailto:vandenh2@qut.edu.au?subject=GP%20Equation%20Learning&body=Dear%20Daniel,) (this link opens an email to vandenh2@qut.edu.au).
 Issues are preferred.